 Over the years the city has changed.
 More minorities have been thrown into the city's already considerable mix.
 Nearly one-fourth of today's Chicagoans are Latinos, and other groups, like Asians, are also growing fast.
 The Reporter has kept ahead of the curve, reaching into Latino neighborhoods as they are becoming a pivotal power in the city.
 The Reporter has also risen to the task of reporting on and analyzing questions of race and poverty that are much more complicated than the "black and white" issues of the early days.

-Now in its 40th year the Reporter has continued to cover Chicago's streets, neighborhoods and institutions, winning dozens of awards.
+More than four decades later, the Reporter has continued to cover Chicago's streets, neighborhoods and institutions, winning dozens of awards.
 Its pioneering use of computer assisted reporting has also allowed it to scour the city's databases and computer discs, carrying on as gumshoes in the computer age.
 Used by legislators, policy makers, academics and individuals nationwide, the Reporter continues to break the news and influence the agenda in Chicago.

 The Reporter is a publication of the Community Renewal Society.
-Community Renewal also publishes Catalyst Chicago, which covers issues of school reform.